Platinum’s Paradox: A Tale of Beauty and Peril

 Health Risks Beyond the Workshop: Platinum and Chemotherapy

 Platinum’s duality extends into healthcare.
 As an active ingredient in drugs like cisplatin, carboplatin, and oxaliplatin, it battles cancer at a cellular level.
-Yet, for elderly patients, these treatments may carry a hidden burden: cardiovascular toxicity.
+Yet, for people over the age of 65, these treatments may carry a hidden burden: cardiovascular toxicity.
 These compounds induce oxidative stress by generating reactive oxygen species (ROS), exacerbating risks like myocardial ischemia and vascular thrombosis.

 Recent studies illuminate hope: antioxidants like resveratrol, selenium, and melatonin show promise in reducing oxidative damage, potentially balancing platinum’s therapeutic benefits with its cardiovascular risks.